PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-12 07:23:37
+Last updated: 2024-04-12 07:24:12
-Random Quote: We've discussed this, mornings are for coffee and contemplation. - Jim Hopper
+Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby